jackw01/scanlight/README.md

 When scanning film with a narrowband light source, it's easy to get good results without using any specialized software.
 Using software designed for processing white light scans to process RGB scans may give suboptimal results.

-#### scanning and processing workflow
+#### my scanning and processing workflow
+##### 1. scan
-1. Scan all frames using fixed white balance and exposure.
+Scan all frames as RAW using fixed white balance and exposure.
 Exposure should be set such that none of the color channels are clipping.
+##### 2. import
-2. Import scans into image editing software and apply lens corrections as if necessary.
+Import scans into image editing software. **Use a linear RAW profile.** Apply lens corrections if necessary.
 Optionally, use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.
+##### 3. initial inversion
-3. Invert the black and white points for all scans using the Levels tool.
+Invert the black and white points for all scans using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.
+##### 4. white balance correction
-4. Manually correct the white balance on one scan, then apply to all scans from that roll of film.
-Check other scans and make adjustments as necessary.
+Manually correct the white balance on one scan, and if necessary, adjust the red, green, and blue channel min/max levels to remove color casts in the highlights or shadows.
+Apply these adjustments to all scans from that roll of film, and check other scans and make adjustments as necessary.
+##### 5. fine tuning
-5. Fine-tune the black and white points and gamma for each scan using the Levels tool.
+Fine-tune the black and white points and curve for each scan using the Levels or Curves tool.
-6. Make other edits as desired.

 ### recommended reading, if you're curious